Kieninger RU Series clock movement

 Dial modification and mounting method

-You would need to remove these posts by bending them over and snapping them off.
+Remove these posts by bending them over and snapping them off.
 Then, drill four small holes in the corners of the dial, and use small wood screws to attach it to the dial wood trim from the back side.

-The movement will have to be put back more in the clock case towards the chime block.
-Sometimes the chime block is on a spacer block that can be taken out or get a smaller block.
-Also the hammers are to be bent back on the movement itself, and if this is extreme in the current situation, the new one may be good where it currently mounts.
+Also the hammers are to be bent back on the movement itself.
+And if this is extreme in the current situation, the new one may be good where it currently mounts.

 RK with 36mm and 80cm (RK014)